AdguardTeam/AdguardKnowledgeBase/01.general/01.adguard-ad-filters/docs.en.md

 ### Report Issues

 We rely on the community to let us know about issues with our filters.
-This way, we can be much more efficient with our time and keep filters constantly updated.
+It helps us use our time more efficiently and keep filters constantly updated.
 To submit a report, please use this [web reporting tool](https://agrd.io/report).

 ### Suggest Filtering Rules